Highly Efficient Chaga Extraction via Sonication

 High-Performance Ultrasonicators for Chaga Extraction

-Ultrasonic extraction is a reliable processing technology, which facilitates and accelerates the production of high-quality pectins various raw materials such as chaga and other mushrooms.
+Ultrasonic extraction is a reliable processing technology, which facilitates and accelerates the production of high-quality extracts from various raw materials such as chaga and other mushrooms.
 Hielscher Ultrasonics portfolio covers the full range from compact lab ultrasonicators to industrial extraction systems.
 Thereby, we at Hielscher can offer you the most suitable ultrasonicator for your envisaged process capacity.
 Our long-time experienced staff will assist you from feasibility tests and process optimisation to the installation of your ultrasonic system on final production level.

 The small foot-print of our ultrasonic extractors as well as their versatility in installation options make them fit even into small-space pectin processing facilities.
 Ultrasonic processors are installed worldwide in food, pharma and nutritional supplement production facilities.